Tibb Health Sciences is committed to providing the highest quality, clinically proven and uniquely formulated natural products to all South Africans

 to providing the highest quality products to South Africa.
 This is

-an exciting year for us, as we will be celebrating our 10 year
+an exciting year for us, as we are celebrating our 20th anniversary.

-anniversary in August 2017.
-All Tibb products conform to EU quality
+All Tibb products conform to EU quality control requirements, and

-control requirements, and the Tibb manufacturing plant has been awarded
+the Tibb manufacturing plant has been awarded internationally

 and ASCP certification.